NixOS/nix/doc/manual/src/installation/uninstall.md

    sudo diskutil apfs deleteVolume /nix
    ```

-   This will remove the Nix Store volume and everything that was added to the
+   This will remove the Nix Store volume and everything that was added to the store.
-   store.

-   If the output indicates that the command couldn't remove the volume, you should
-   make sure you don't have an _unmounted_ Nix Store volume.
-Look for a
+   If the output indicates that the command couldn't remove the volume, you should make sure you don't have an _unmounted_ Nix Store volume.
-   "Nix Store" volume in the output of the following command:
+   Look for a "Nix Store" volume in the output of the following command:

    ```console
    diskutil list
    ```

-   If you _do_ see a "Nix Store" volume, delete it by re-running the diskutil
-   deleteVolume command, but replace `/nix` with the store volume's `diskXsY`
+   If you _do_ find a "Nix Store" volume, delete it by running `diskutil deleteVolume` with the store volume's `diskXsY` identifier.
-   identifier.

 > **Note**
 >
-> After you complete the steps here, you will still have an empty `/nix`
+> After you complete the steps here, you will still have an empty `/nix` directory.
-> directory.
-This is an expected sign of a successful uninstall.
-The empty
+> This is an expected sign of a successful uninstall.
-> `/nix` directory will disappear the next time you reboot.
+> The empty `/nix` directory will disappear the next time you reboot.
 >
 > You do not have to reboot to finish uninstalling Nix.
-The uninstall is
+> The uninstall is complete.
-> complete. macOS (Catalina+) directly controls root directories and its
-> read-only root will prevent you from manually deleting the empty `/nix`
+> macOS (Catalina+) directly controls root directories, and its read-only root will prevent you from manually deleting the empty `/nix` mountpoint.
-> mountpoint.

 ## Single User